frank27/unsa-repos/readme.md

 # Matrix Multiplication: Standard vs. DGEMM routine

-This project compares the performance of the **Standard ()** matrix multiplication method against **DGEMM routine **.
+This project compares the performance of the **Standard Algorithm** matrix multiplication method against **DGEMM routine**.
 It features a high-performance C++ backend managed by CMake and a Python-based data visualization suite.

 ## 📋 Prerequisites